rpgreview/papersandpaychecks/cow-orkers.md

 **2.2 The Resistentialist Environment**

-All references to the "Brawl" skill refer to the mellee skills and all specialisations, including Brawling.
+All references to the "Brawl" skill refer to the melee skills and all specialisations, including Brawling.

 The rules for a character holding their breath should be twice their Strength score, not twice their Constitution.

 **2.3 Tactical Conflict**

 Tactical conflict is initiated when a character (PC or NPC) declares it as such.
 Other characters present may make a Sense skill check with a target number of 11 in standard situations

+Whilst not stated explicitly, the extreme range for use of the firearms skill is four times the base range of the weapon.

 **3.7 Bestiary**